 How can diaphragmatic breathing help reduce anxiety?

-Diaphragmatic breathing, or belly breathing, is great for calming down.
-It involves taking slow, deep breaths.
-This helps relax your body and mind.
+Diaphragmatic breathing, or belly breathing, is an effective technique for calming the body and mind.
+It involves taking slow, deep breaths, which promote relaxation and reduce stress.

 What are the benefits of mindfulness and meditation for anxiety?